CobBO: Coordinate Backoff Bayesian Optimization with Two-Stage Kernels: Related work

-\textbf{Trust regions and space partitions:} Trust region BO has been proven effective for high-dimensional problems.
-A typical pattern is to alternate between global and local search regions.
-In the local trust regions, many efficient methods have been applied, e.g., local Gaussian models (TurBO~\cite{turbo2019}), adaptive search on a mesh grid (BADS~\cite{luigi2017}) or quasi-Newton local optimization (BLOSSOM~\cite{McLeod2018OptimizationFA}).
+\textbf{Trust regions and subspaces:} Trust region BO has been proven effective for high-dimensional problems.
+Within the local trust regions, many efficient methods have been applied, e.g., local Gaussian models (TurBO~\cite{turbo2019}), adaptive search on a mesh grid (BADS~\cite{luigi2017}) or quasi-Newton local optimization (BLOSSOM~\cite{McLeod2018OptimizationFA}).
 TurBO~\cite{turbo2019} uses Thompson sampling to allocate samples across multiple regions.
-CobBO dynamically forms a variable-size trust region around the optimum of the already queried points, which can be switched to a different region to escape stagnant local optima.
 A related method is to use space partitions, e.g., LA-MCTS\cite{Wang2020LearningSS} on a Monte Carlo tree search algorithm to learn efficient partitions.

-\textbf{Hybrid methods:} Combining BO and other techniques yields hybrid approaches.
-Bayesian adaptive direct search (BADS)~\cite{luigi2017} alternates between local BO and grid search, which only fits low dimensions, as commented in~\cite{luigi2017}.
-Gradients can be used with BO, e.g., derivative-enabled knowledge gradient (d-KG)~\cite{wujian2017}.
-EGO-CMA~\cite{Hossein2015} is combined with CMA-ES~\cite{cmaes}.
-In this regard, CobBO can be viewed as a combination of block coordinate ascent and Bayesian optimization.

-\textbf{Batch sampling:} The leverage of parallel computation for BO requires a batch of queries at each iteration.
-Popular methods include, e.g., Batch Upper Confidence Bound (BUCB)~\cite{desautels14}, combining UCB and Pure Exploration by entropy reduction (UCB-PE)~\cite{emile2013}, local penalization~\cite{javier2016}, determinantal point processes~\cite{tarun2016}, Monte-Carlo simulation~\cite{javad2010}, sampling according to a reward function~\cite{desautels14} and using the reparameterization trick for acquisition functions~\cite{wilson2017reparameterization}.
-These methods can be combined with CobBO.
-In addition, CobBO can be paralleled in a batch mode by sampling multiple different subspaces simultaneously.
+CobBO differs by selecting low dimensional subspaces.
+A closely related work is LineBO~\cite{linebo}, which also significantly reduces the acquisition function optimization time by restricting on one-dimensional subspaces.
+However, as it uses a single kernel, it does not address the computational issue of the GP regression in the full space.
+See a comparison in Section~\ref{ss:linebo}.